Technigo/project-design-handoff-vite/README.md

 ## Instructions

 <a href="instructions.md">
-   See instructions of this project
+   See instructions for this project
   </a>